4lj4/tiny-c-webserver/README.md

 It will also not properly close the listener socket, meaning you cannot properly restart it as it will fail to bind to the same port.
 This is also a high quality design choice to minimise filesize.

+# Todo if I ever bother
+* Add some macro magic to enable/disable the silly space saving methods (such as the above mentioned crashes caused by not closing sockets/files)